 As a restaurant owner, you understand the importance of atmosphere!
 Think of your website as an extension of your physical space.
 Does your website create a virtual version of the same atmosphere your restaurant provides?
 The restaurant below does.
 They even offer a virtual tour so patrons can see more of what their restaurant is like.

 Consistency is key!
-If you run an upscale restaurant that caters to wealthier clientele, opt for a minimalistic design for your website with plenty of white space.
+If you run an upscale restaurant that caters to wealthier clientele, opt for a simple website design for your website with plenty of white space.
 If your restaurant is geared towards families, add a few whimsical features.

 Since your website is often the first thing people see before they go to your restaurant, you want their first impression to be consistent with what they will see when they get there.
 You can even match the color scheme of your website to the decor of your restaurant!